chaos-polymtl/lethe/doc/source/theory/dem/dem.rst

 .. math::
     \mathbf{n}_{ij}=\frac{\mathbf{x}_{j}-\mathbf{x}_{i}}{\left|\mathbf{x}_{j}-\mathbf{x}_{i}\right|}

 The normal overlap (:math:`\delta_n`) is the contact distance between the particles i and j.
-In the case of a collision between a particle and a wall, the wall is consider as j.
+In the case of a collision between a particle and a wall, the wall is considered as j.
 The tangential overlap (:math:`\delta_t`) depends on the contact history and is updated during a contact.
 The normal and tangential overlaps are calculated as follow:

 .. math::